-The Doctor of Dental Surgery (DDS) program is a two-year (6-semester) fast-track program for dentists who graduated from non-U.S. accredited dental schools.
+The Doctor of Dental Surgery (DDS) degree is a two-year (6-semester) advanced standing program for dentists who graduated from non-U.S. accredited dental schools.
 It enables dentists who were trained in non-U.S. accredited institutions to gain the skills and knowledge necessary to practice in the United States.

 For more information on admission contact the DDS admissions office.